Taurus TX22 Fiber Optic Sights: TandemKross Eagle Eye

 Rear Fiber Optic Sight for the Taurus TX22.

-By design, fiber optic sights work really well in sunlight.
-Overhead light makes the light pipes stand out, so acquiring a sight picture is quick and easy.
-Although I have several other pistols and rifles with fiber optics, I’m still a bit surprised at how these just “pop”.
-The green front pipe really stands out.
-I did need to make some minor adjustments to the rear sight, but that was expected.
-Once dialed in, it was hitting to my point of aim.
+Fiber optic sights shine in sunlight.
+Overhead light makes the pipes stand out, and these really do “pop.”
+The green front pipe is easy to track, and that helps with faster target acquisition.
+I did need minor adjustments to the rear sight, which is normal.
+Once dialed in, it hit to my point of aim.

 Pros and Cons